R-Swift

-Rodnie Jerome Graham, Jr. (born October 15, 1981), who goes by the stage name Swift but formerly R-Swift, is an American Christian hip hop musician.
-His first album Elevation 81.02 was released in 2003, with I-66 Entertainment, the second album Revolutionary Theme Muzik was released with Cross Movement Records in 2007.
-In 2008, he released, his third album, Soapbox, that was his first album to debut on the Billboard Top Gospel Albums charts.
-His fourth album would do likewise, which was released in 2009, Anthem, also with Cross Movement.
-The fifth album, Apply Pressure, with Rhyme Council and Central South, was released in 2013, and this got on the aforementioned chart, as well as, Christian Albums.
+Rodnie Jerome Graham Jr. (born October 15, 1981), who goes by the stage name Swift but formerly R-Swift, is an American Christian hip hop musician.
+His first album, Elevation 81.02, was released in 2003, with I-66 Entertainment.
+The second album, Revolutionary Theme Muzik, was released with Cross Movement Records in 2007.
+In 2008, he released his third album, Soapbox, which became his first album to debut on the Billboard Top Gospel Albums charts.
+His fourth album, Anthem, released in 2009 and also reached the chart.
+The fifth album, Apply Pressure, with Rhyme Council and Central South, was released in 2013 and received notoriety on Christian Albums.
 He is now signed to Xist.